thombashi/pytest-md-report/README.rst

   md_report_verbose (string):
                         Verbosity level for pytest-md-report.
 If not set, use the verbosity level of pytest.
 Defaults to 0. md_report_color (string):
-                        How to color output reports. auto: render colored (text and background) reports using ANSI escape codes. text: render colored text reports by using ANSI escape codes. never: render report without color.
-Defaults to 'auto'. md_report_output (string):
+                        How coloring output reports. auto: for terminal output, render colored (text and background) reports using ANSI escape codes. for file output, render the report without color. text: render colored text reports by using ANSI escape codes. never: render report without color.
+Defaults to
+                        'ColorPolicy.AUTO'.
+  md_report_output (string):
                         Path to a file to the outputs test report.
 Overwrite a file content if the file already exists. md_report_tee (string):